Last Updated on 27 January 2026 by Cycloscope

 Reaching them with your own means of transport is very easy, as their location is marked on all the most popular mapping applications.

-Be careful though, as the last kilometer is off-road and pretty rough for a low-clearance vehicle.
+Be careful, though, as the last kilometer is off-road and pretty rough for a low-clearance vehicle.

-The reason is allegedly the presence of crocodiles (highly unlikely IMHO)… the real reason is probably not to have people doing stupid things and breaking their bones on a slippery rock.
+The reason, allegedly, is the presence of crocodiles (highly unlikely, IMHO).
+The real reason is probably not to have people doing stupid things and breaking their bones on a slippery rock.

 Costs of Amboni Caves – entry fees and guide